zigarrre/asteroids/README.md

 # asteroids

-This is a remake of the game 'asteroids' in C++.
+This is a remake of the arcade game asteroids in C++.

 http://github.com/zigarrre/asteroids